Dayer5/MinecraftAIWithNVIDIA/README.md

 7. Move the photo of your minecraft biome into the `classification` folder
 8. Run the model using `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt IMAGE_RELATIVE_PATH output/IMAGE_OUTPUT_NAME` Replace IMAGE_RELATIVE_PATH with the path of your image and IMAGE_OUTPUT_NAME with the name of the output image.
 9. Enjoy running the Minecraft Biome Identifier model!

+## Credits
+This was made possible with the help and support from Cipher and the rest of the iDTech Community.
+Thank you! :D